Construction on the Northeast Transit Garage (NETG) began in June 2016.

 - Will include Credit Union that is currently at Westwood Garage

 In 2012, land was secured for the new building on the old Canada Packer's site at the northeast corner of Yellowhead Trail and Fort Road, home of the brick smokestack.
-Construction is anticipated to be completed by late 2018.
+Construction is anticipated to be completed in 2019.

 In 2014, the City of Edmonton obtained a historical designation for the brick smokestack, which will be incorporated into the overall site redesign.
 The smokestack is all that remains from the Canada Packers meat packing plant, which was built in 1936.